What is statutory sick pay?

 If you're not entitled to SSP it may be because you're self-employed, don't earn enough or working in agriculture.
 If this applies to you, then there are other options for you to receive financial support during your injury.

 For example, you may be eligible for Employment and Support Allowance, which is a Government benefit designed to help those who cannot work because of an illness, health condition or disability.

 You can read more about Employment and Support Allowance here.

 If you're an agricultural worker you have a separate sick pay scheme that guarantees you are paid the Agricultural Minimum Wage while you are away from work.
 You can read more about the scheme here.

 How to get in contact with us

 If you think you might be eligible to claim compensation, getting in contact with us is simple.
-You can call us today for free on0800 376 0150.
-Calls to us are confidential and you’re never under any obligation to start your claim.
+You can call us today for free on.
+Calls to us are confidential and you're never under any obligation to start your claim.